 Provenance in Games

-To use a provenance for analysis, it is necessary to map provenance nodes to their game counterpart.
-It is proposed in [16] an adoption of provenance in the context of games, mapping each provenance node type to elements present in games.
-At such mapping, Artifacts, which provenance definition states as "an immutable piece of state that can represent a physical object […]" were mapped to objects.
-An object can be anything used in the game, for example in the case of an RPG, Artifacts can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history or the scenery.
+The mapping of provenance nodes to their game counterpart in necessary to use a provenance graph for game flow analysis.
+We first proposed in [16] an adoption of provenance in the context of games, mapping each provenance node type to elements typically present in games.
+In such mapping, Artifacts, which consist on "an immutable piece of state that can represent a physical object", were mapped to game objects.
+This way, artifacts can be anything used in the game, such as weapons, potions, legendary artifacts, magical objects, among others, when considering a typical RPG game.
+In essence, it can represent anything meaningful to the development of the game history or to the scenery.

-Agents, which in provenance "are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution", were mapped as characters present in the game, as non-playable characters (NPCs), monsters, players, and other entities, which can also be plot-managing entities.
+Agents, which "are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution", were mapped as characters present in the game, such as non-playable characters (NPCs), players, and other entities, which can also be plot-managing entities.

-Lastly, Processes by its definition of "actions or a sequence of actions performed or caused by artifacts […]" were mapped to actions or events made by entities in the game.
+Lastly, Processes, which are "actions or a sequence of actions performed or caused by artifacts", were mapped to actions or events made by entities in the game.
 In [16], the generation of actions and events are controlled by decision trees [19].
-However any decision making algorithm can be used instead to control actions and behaviors.
+However, any decision making algorithm can be used instead to control actions and behaviors.
 These generated actions and events are represented as processes nodes in the provenance graph.

 Figure 3.
 Data model diagram.
 Gray classes represent provenance classes.
 Source: [16].

-Moreover, [16] proposed a data model for provenance in games, which illustrates the provenance mapping and information examples that can be used for analysis, as shown by Figure 3.
+Moreover, in [16] we proposed a data model for provenance in games, which illustrates the provenance mapping and information examples that can be used for analysis, as shown by Figure 3.
 Besides this, [16] also presented an information structure to store collected game data for provenance analysis.

 PROVENANCE ANALYSIS